-Male violence has a significant casual power in constructing and depriving women's actions (Walby 1989).
+Male violence has a significant casual power in constructing and depriving women's actions (Walby, 1989).
 According to the participants in this study, victims of domestic violence often lose not only their voices to express their dissatisfaction with the situation they are in, but they also lose their freedom entirely.
 Some participants reflect on how much the perpetrator takes control of the victim and violates the victim's rights.
-Macaulay (2022) argues that domestic violence includes all abusive behaviours that impede the victim's autonomy, safety and dignity.
-The violation degrades the women as individuals and traps them in a long-term mental health issue that could potentially impose various psychological and physical barriers, further putting the women in the weakest position.
+Macaulay (2022) argues that domestic violence includes all abusive behaviours that impede the victim's autonomy, safety, and dignity.
+The violation degrades the women as individuals and traps them in a longterm mental health issue that could potentially impose various psychological and physical barriers, further putting the women in the weakest position.
 This suggests that victims of domestic violence face long-term mental and physical difficulties.
-A participant's narration about her friend explains how much the victim's internalisation of the consequences affect her and jeopardise her life in so many ways.
-Her communication skills, mental health, thinking, thought process and personality are all affected.
+A participant's narration about her friend explains how much the victim's internalization of the consequences affect her and jeopardize her life in so many ways.
+Her communication skills, mental health, thinking, thought process, and personality are all affected.
 It also depicts her friend's struggle to reclaim her character, including forming relationships with those around her.
-Other participants demonstrate that domestic violence victimisation has been exacerbated by lack of awareness about domestic violence assistance and helplines.
+Other participants demonstrate that domestic violence victimization has been exacerbated by lack of awareness about domestic violence assistance and helplines.
 They share their thoughts on the steps or actions women take to protect themselves from domestic violence incidents.
 Their explanation exemplifies the dilemma of many victims who hope someone would save them from the abuse they are subjected to but fail to stand up for them.
 In addition, some participants confirm that women are unaware of the helplines available to them to assist them in escaping a dangerous situation.
 Haque et al. (2022) assert that domestic violence may have decreased over time due to increased societal awareness and the level of women's educational progress.

-Domestic Violence as a Sign of Male Identity to Protect Women

-Fourteen of the participants in this study assert that domestic violence is a sign of masculinity in their male counterparts.
-Domestic violence is gendered due to social and cultural practices that favour men in violent conflicts with women (Anderson and Umberson 2001).
-Masculinity refers to gendered behaviours assigned to men in the household and other sectors.
-The stereotypical attitude is regarded as the foundation of domestic violence, which frequently victimises women.
+Domestic Violence as a Sign of Male Identity to Protect Women the household and other sectors.
+The stereotypical attitude is regarded as the foundation of domestic violence, which frequently victimizes women.
 The household's patriarchal system creates a supportive environment by giving the men unanimous control and power.
 Men's violence, which reflects men's authority and power, is frequently associated with men's identity.
-One of the participants, Anasuya, aged 35, a primary school dropout married for four years, expressed her view:
+One of the participants, Anasuya, aged 35, a primary school dropout who married for four years, expressed her view as below: